The Weekend Overview

 Dear Friends,

-Originally selected because of its ability to accommodate families with private sleeping areas with bathrooms, we have found Camp Courage to be welcoming and a breath of fresh air, literally!
-The dorms are set up with 4-5 sleeping areas surrounding a common living room space.
-The areas have kitchenettes with coffee pots (you are welcome to bring coffee if you are an early riser), microwaves and refrigerators for your use; however, you will find out there is no reason to bring food.
-The meals are plentiful and delicious and will now be served in a newly remodeled dining area!
-Since Camp courage is a camp for handicapped children, there is no carpet in the dorms, thus the reason slippers may be packed!
-The beds are twin sized in case you want to bring sheets, but sleeping bags are often the easiest.
-While the rooms and bathrooms are private, the doors in many of the cabins are thin pocket doors so quiet voices matter at night.
-The camp is large, spread out, and beautiful.
-Don’t forget to pack a flashlight: you will need it!
+Originally selected because of its ability to accommodate our Summer Camp and our Family Camp families with private sleeping areas with bathrooms, we have found Camp Wapo to be welcoming and a breath of fresh air, literally!
+The dorms are set up with multiple sleeping rooms, most with private bathrooms, surrounding a common living room space.
+The larger Lodges have kitchenettes with coffee pots, microwaves and refrigerators for your use; however, you will find out there is no reason to bring food.
+The meals are plentiful and delicious and will be served in Martins Commons Dining Hall!
+Since Camp Wapo is not a dedicated camp for handicapped children, there is carpet in the dorms.
+Most of the beds are twin sized in case you want to bring sheets, but sleeping bags are often the easiest.
+The camp is on a peninsula between two lakes and beautiful.
+Don’t forget to pack a flashlight: you might need it, but most outdoor areas are well lit at night!

 The Schedule